spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-updates.md

 **Note:**

-*  Info Notification : If user doesn't customize the pack values at profile then system auto updates the cluster profile and show review notification to describe about the updates
+*  Info Notification : If user doesn't customize the pack values at profile then system auto updates the cluster profile and shows review notification to describe about the updates
-*  Update Notification: If user customize the pack values at profile then user must resolve the pack values and confirm the updates manually
+*  Update Notification: If user customizes the pack values at profile then user must resolve the pack values and confirm the updates manually